The United States economy is completely built on a thought abstraction, through fiat currency.

 You may be asking yourself, “Okay, George, where are they getting the cell phones, shirts, and model trucks from?”

-They're importing them from… Not the average, Joe.
-Oh, no. The average Joe's Chinese cousin.
-He is named China Cho.
+They're importing them from, not the average Joe, but average Joe's Chinese cousin, China Cho.
 He's on the left upper side of the board.

 So, China Cho makes all of the stuff in his country called XYZ.
 He makes cell phones, shirts, model trucks and exports them into the United States.

-What he accepts in return are the thought abstractions, meaning the Fiat currency.
+What he accepts in return are the thought abstractions, Fiat currency.
 Why?
 Because China Cho has the same belief that those currency units actually have value.

 If none of the four or five individuals believed the green pieces of paper had value, the green pieces of paper would not have value.